 Composite Material Development Is A Crucial Need

-As a result, Indestructible Paint has developed a range of products.
-From thermal barrier and intumescent coatings to non-burn and no-smoke release top coats – that meet this crucial need.
+Indestructible Paint has developed a range of products.
+From thermal barrier and intumescent performance coatings to non-burn and no-smoke release top coats – that meet this crucial need.
 IP2430 and IP9189, for example, are able to meet a range of performance tests.
 For instance, the ability to withstand temperatures of 180°C for 100 hours.
 The two-pack, low VOC brush or spray applied coatings are air drying.
 Additionally and most importantly, can resist high velocity air movement.

 In all cases, these key products have been developed as a direct result of Indestructible Paint’s operational methods.
 “Close working relationships with customers and the maintenance of a highly innovative research and development capability are at the heart of this,” concludes Brian Norton.
 “As a result, not only are we confident of keeping pace with the growing use of composites in engineering and manufacturing.
 But, also of being able to respond rapidly to new material needs when they arise.”